BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
+Avoid list built into "fukn lost" path
+    Game.map.findRoute(fromRoom, toRoom, [opts])
+```
+### Short term
+```
 Observer logic
-    Scan -5 to +5 on X and Y
-    Keep a list of hostile players
-        Hostile rooms are rooms with RCL >= 3
+    Remove from avoid if no longer a threat

+Set a max body parts for rooms with 1 source

+Observer logic
     If there is a power bank, add it to a queue
         Then, a power-scavenge controller can examine if it's viable to get
-```
-### Short term
-```
-Avoid list built into "fukn lost" path
-    Game.map.findRoute(fromRoom, toRoom, [opts])
+    Queue logic should hold items ids as a blacklist if it doesn't want them
 ```
 ### Mid term:
 ```